iterative/dvc.org/content/docs/command-reference/checkout.md

 We run `dvc fetch -aT` to get data for all Git branches and tags from [remote storage](/doc/command-reference/remote) to the <abbr>cache</abbr>.
+This way it's all available for the `checkout` examples below.

 </details>